biopragmatics/semra/notebooks/landscape/complex/README.md

 1. It can be artificially low because there are entities that are incorrectly mapped, e.g., as a result of inference.
 The frontend curation interface can help identify and remove these
-1. It can be artificially low because for some vocabularies like SNOMED-CT, it's not possible to load a terms list, and therefore it's not possible to account for terms that aren't mapped.
-Therefore, a lower bound estimate is made based on the terms that appear in mappings.
 1. It can be artificially high if a vocabulary is used that covers many domains and is not properly subset'd.
 For example, EFO covers many different domains, so when doing disease landscape analysis, it should be subset to only terms